Buy A Brand New Hearing Aid and You Will Hear Better! Or Will you?

 What the Industry Should Do

 Manufacturers need to step up and take responsibility for the environmental impact of their products.
 Building hearing aids that are more repairable and designing systems for trade-ins and refurbishments could significantly cut waste.
 Imagine if manufacturers offered incentives to return old hearing aids for refurbishment instead of tossing them out.
-Well, many manufacturers might offer incentives, but I believe they still toss out the old ones.
+Well, many manufacturers might offer incentives but I believe they still toss out the old ones.
+Now I am going to say something nice about Starkey Laboratories.
+They do have an all-in-one repair lab.
+The costs of their refurbished aids are still somewhat expensive.
+I plan on investigating more in 2025 with Starkey to see what we can do to help lower that cost to the consumer.
+Saying that Starkey is in our backyard, it might be easier to visit on these grounds.

 Another idea is embracing the concept of a circular economy, where products are designed for long-term use, repair, and eventual recycling.
 It’s not impossible; other industries are already doing it.
 Hearing aid manufacturers could follow suit and create a system that benefits both people and the planet.
-We need to find a better sustainable battery to power the devices.
+We need to find a better, sustainable battery to power the devices.

 Hears to U, Hearing & Hearables: Leading by Example

-Donated hearing aids coming in 2025:
+Donated Your hearing aids

 Let’s demand better from manufacturers and do our part as consumers.
 Together, we can ensure that future generations will inherit a planet that’s not just livable but thriving.